-The second five-year plan for the CAP (CAP plan) was discussed in June 2019 by the StreamNet Executive Committee and adopted in August 2019^{iv}.
-The plan is revisited annually to ensure alignment with regional priorities, and changes as needed if regional priorities change; a revised version was adopted November 2022 by the StreamNet Executive Committee.
+In November 2023, the revised five-year plan for the CAP (CAP plan) was adopted by the StreamNet Executive Committee.
+The plan is revisited annually to ensure alignment with regional priorities and will undergo modifications and updates to a strategic plan document in 2025.
 The CAP Plan guides the implementation of work by prioritizing data for contribution from partners.
-The primary data types contained in and disseminated through the CAP relate to the Viable Salmon Population (VSP) parameters, population scale estimates of natural spawner abundance, smolt to adult ratio, adult recruits per spawner (spawner to spawner ratio), smolt outmigrants, and presmolt abundance.
+The primary data types contained in and disseminated through the CAP are High Level Indicators (HLIs) that relate to the Viable Salmon Population (VSP) parameters for natural origin fish and stock and hatchery program information for hatchery origin fish.
+These include population scale estimates of natural spawner abundance, smolt to adult ratio (SAR), adult recruits per spawner (spawner to spawner ratio), smolt outmigrants, and presmolt abundance for natural fish, and broodstock spawning, hatchery releases, hatchery return, and hatchery SAR for hatchery fish.
 In addition to high level indicator data, Fish Monitoring Data (e.g., trends data sets) are also curated by StreamNet, including spawner counts, juvenile counts, redd counts, and dam and weir counts.
-Beginning in 2023, HLIs and metrics related to hatchery-origin fish will be exchanged through the Hatchery Coordinated Assessments Exchange (HCAX) as agreed through a collaborative process that identify the indicators and metrics supporting regional needs.
-The CAP Plan also indicates other fish species, e.g., sturgeon, and category of data, e.g., hatchery indicators, genetic data, as priorities, and these will be explored as additional funding and resources become available.
+The CAP Plan also indicates other fish species, e.g., sturgeon, and category of data, e.g., genetic data, as priorities, and these will be explored as additional funding and resources become available.
 Implementation of the plan will require resources from a diversity of sources to provide access to the data approved by the Executive Committee.
-For instance, the CAP members secured a USEPA Exchange Network grant in 2015 that was focused on sharing natural origin salmon and steelhead HLIs, and in 2020 the CAP Core Team was awarded an EPA Exchange Network Grant that is funding the development of a data exchange standard and pilot flow of hatchery fish HLI during 2021-2023.
+For instance, the CAP members secured a USEPA Exchange Network grant in 2015 that was focused on sharing natural origin salmon and steelhead HLIs, and in 2020 the CAP Core Team was awarded an EPA Exchange Network Grant that is funding the development of a data exchange standard and pilot flow of hatchery fish HLI during 2021-2024.

+III.
 C. Policy Guidance

-The StreamNet project is implemented following the guidance provided in the 2021-2026 StreamNet Vision and Strategic Plan^Y (adopted September 2, 2020) and through the collaboratively developed CAP Plan, which are adopted by the StreamNet Executive Committee.
-The CAP Plan is updated annually, while considering a 5-year implementation period.
-The direction provided by the CAP Plan considers guidance from NPCC Program and Project Recommendations, which in turn stipulate a need for StreamNet to address the reporting needs of NPCC and BPA.
+The StreamNet project is implemented following the guidance provided in the 2021-2026 StreamNet Vision and Strategic Plan (adopted September 2, 2020) and through the collaboratively developed CAP Plan, which are adopted by the StreamNet Executive Committee.
+The CAP Plan has been structured as a 5-year plan to be reviewed and updated each year but will be rewritten in 2025 as a strategic plan.
+The CAP Plan considers guidance from NPCC Program and Project Recommendations, which in turn stipulate a need for StreamNet to address the reporting needs of NPCC and BPA.
 Below are excerpts of the current NPCC Program and related NPCC and BPA data priorities that inform the CAP Plan and the work implemented by StreamNet.